maniikambara/gamelan-web/README.md

 ## Performance

-Real-time synthesis on the backend provides responsive, low-latency audio generation.
-The application has been tested on modern desktop and tablet browsers and maintains smooth performance during normal use.
-Synthesis latency is typically 100-200ms due to network round-trip time; for zero-latency playback, consider client-side synthesis with the Web Audio API.
+The Web Audio API frontend provides instant, zero-latency audio synthesis directly in the browser.
+The application has been tested on modern desktop and tablet browsers and maintains smooth performance during normal use with simultaneous synthesis and recording.
+Synthesis, recording, and parameter changes all respond immediately without network round-trip delay.

+The optional backend synthesis (for advanced workflows) typically completes within 50-200ms depending on system load and NumPy/SciPy compilation overhead.

 ## Troubleshooting

-**No sound output** — Verify the backend API is running and accessible.
-Check the browser console for network errors.
-If using `npm run dev`, ensure the proxy in `vite.config.js` correctly routes `/api/*` requests to `http://localhost:8000`.
+**No sound output** — Verify Web Audio API is supported in your browser.
+The browser may require user interaction to initialize the audio context.
+Click any instrument once to enable audio.

-**Synthesis requests timeout** — The backend may be slow due to NumPy/SciPy compilation or system load.
-In production, Vercel cold starts may cause brief delays on the first request.

-**Recording not working** — Verify the backend is reachable and accepting POST requests to `/api/export-recording`.
 Check browser console for errors.
+Ensure JavaScript is enabled.

+**Recording not working** — The browser may be preventing audio recording due to security restrictions.
+This is typically browser/OS specific.
+Verify that microphone permissions are allowed (even though the application does not use microphone input).

 **Sample upload fails** — Ensure the file is in a supported format (WAV, MP3, OGG, FLAC) and that a note is selected in the dropdown before uploading.
+If backend sample playback is desired, ensure the backend API is running and accessible at `/api/samples/`.

 **Audio permission issues** — Browsers require user interaction to enable Web Audio API.
 Click any instrument once to initialize the audio context.

+**Backend synthesis endpoint not responding** — If using the backend for advanced synthesis, verify the API is running via `python -m uvicorn api/index:app --host 0.0.0.0 --port 8000`.
+Cold starts on Vercel may cause brief delays on the first request.

 ## Future Enhancements